jomanor/Data-Science-Portfolio/Python/Python Projects/Wind Turbine Power Curve/README.md

 - Relative power cannot go outside the range of [0, 100].
 - We know that true power curve is non-linear.

-To tackle first problem while using regression problem, we can use sigmoid function but it will change the distribution of the response variable.
-So, to solve both of the problems I used tree based methods which gave me very good results compared to linear regression and lasso regression as they fit a straight line.
-Results for non linear models can be seen below.
+To tackle the first problem while using regression problem, we can use a sigmoid function but it will change the distribution of the response variable.
+So, to solve both of the problems I used tree based methods which proportioned better results compared to others.
+The results can be seen below.

 | Model | R-squared Value | Test RMSE |
 | --- | --- | --- |